 An author of the US study believes that, under the regulation of the HFEA, Britain could be the country to pioneer bringing this treatment to patients.

-Nargund is excited about this breakthrough and feels that this could be incredibly beneficial in the future if this advancement could prevent the inheritance of life threatening diseases.
-She supports its development only in highly regulated countries on a case-by-case basis and remains concerned about its controversial use in creating “designer babies” in unregulated countries.
+Fertility Experts are excited about this breakthrough and feel that this could be incredibly beneficial in the future if this advancement could prevent the inheritance of life threatening diseases.
+However its development is only supported in highly regulated countries on a case-by-case basis and remains concerned about its controversial use in creating “designer babies” in unregulated countries.